bennadel/JSONWebTokens.cfc/README.md

-# ColdFusion Gateway For JSON Web Tokens
+# JSONWebTokens.cfc - A ColdFusion Gateway For JSON Web Tokens

 by [Ben Nadel][1] (on [Google+][2])